The Art of Losing (film): Plot

 Vargas, Tifilis, Susan and, separately, Barragán have been captured.
-In the school-room where they are being held, Tifilis confesses to Vargas that it was he who had kidnapped Pereira Antúnez - for thinking that his misstress Susan, had not succeeded when Pereira would not sign the document.
+In the school-room where they are being held, Tifilis confesses to Vargas that it was he who had kidnapped Pereira Antúnez - for thinking that his mistress Susan, had not succeeded when Pereira would not sign the document.
 Accusations and counter-accusations fly -as each reveals the facts about the other finishes into a fight, when Vicuna implies that Tiflis is "gay".
 Colonel Moya enters the room, and sits in the school-teacher's chair, after fishing out from the trash can a tape-recorder that has the whole incriminating conversation on it.
 He calmly proposes to them to collaborate with him.
 Moya, sitting at his desk, recounts for Silampa's benefit the police's closing report - "the Official Version" !
 Silampa is enraged at the neatly self-serving concoction of Truth that Moya is pandering but helpless in front of the Colonel's power.
 The Colonel reminds him he had sex with Quica, actually a teenager, Moya requests Silampa to forget about justice, to go along and publish "the official version" as his journalistic effort and "win the Simon Bolivar Prize for Journalism" so that his girlfriend will return to him upon his getting famous, if not rich - and also to finish the speech for "The Last Supper" and deliver it to him.
 Silampa leaves impotent, chastened and hemorrhoidal and surprised when sees Vargas Vicuña and Susan Caviedes goes free.

 Osler Estupiñan is finally buried in his own tomb.
 As Silampa finishes writing the speech of Moya, Quica visits Silampa as she has got a job as a crooner in Cartagena, arranged by Estupiñan.
 She is happy about the opportunity but obviously wants to be with Silampa.
 She initially enters the doorway of his apartment, but as it becomes clear to her that Silampa chooses his loneliness over the possibility of happiness with her, she slowly drifts outside of the threshold again - reproaching him wistfully for his choosing his mannequin over the living.

 The credits start to roll as Moya - sitting on the centre of an impressive dias at a ballroom dinner - declaining his speech.